FerryDepartures/.github/profile/README.md

   Ferry Departures
 </h1>
 <p align="center">Ferry Departures is a app and website to display the upcoming depatures for ferries operated by the Swedish Färjerederiet (Trafikverket).</p>

+## Try it out

+Check out the website at <a href="https://ferrydepartures.com">ferrydepartures.com</a> or download the app.
+More information about the app can be found <a href="https://github.com/FerryDepartures/FerryDepartures_app#try-the-app">here</a>.